ngivanyh/linux-cis-compliance/README.md

 # `linux-cis-compliance`

-Developed by Ivan Ng in coordination with Hundred Plus Global Co.
-Ltd.
+Developed by Ivan Ng in coordination with Hundred Plus Global Ltd.

-171 - 29 = 142/190
+142 - 17 = 125

 ## Description
-Scripts that ensure CIS compliance (for linux, on the distro independent benchmark v2.0.0).
+Scripts that ensure CIS compliance (for linux, on the distribution independent benchmark v2.0.0).
 Please check thoroughly, and run with root permissions to apply changes successfully.
+This project is WIP, and there may be bugs in the scripts, do this at your own caution.

 ## Usage
-To fix issues one by one, use `single-scripts`, note that `single-scripts` are ordered by the CIS ID, and is no longer being worked on, it is recommended to NOT use them.

-The recommended way to use this project is to use the fixes in the `group-fixes`.
+Open and run the scripts in `group-fixes`, `single-fixes` will be removed at a later date and is not complete nor is working.